andreivisan/arc2cracked/2.C/c_programming.md

 As explained earlier, we hide the header from the caller and hence return (void*)(header + 1).
 We make sure we release the global lock as well.

+### free()

+Now, we will look at what free() should do. free() has to first deterimine if the block-to-be-freed is at the end of the heap.
+If it is, we can release it to the OS.
+Otherwise, all we do is mark it ‘free’, hoping to reuse it later.